 def prob1(i): return i/10

-Then you can create a probability distribution object using
+You can create a probability distribution object for $X_1$ using

-probability_function that takes the name of the function as its argument:
+probability_function is the name of the function that takes $i$ as its argument and returns $P(X_1 = i)$.

 possible_i = np.arange(1, 5, 1) dist_X1 = Table().values(possible_i).probability_function(prob1) dist_X1